PikiLee/pikilog/README.md

 ## SideBar

-- Use `sidebar` property to set blog groups structure.
+- Use `sidebar` property to set sidebar structure for every blog group.
-+ A group can contains nested sections and blogs.
+- A group can contains nested sections and blogs.

 ### Example
 ```javascript